-- (8) This Directive applies to protection measures which aim at protecting a person against a criminal act of another person which may, in any way, endanger his life, physical, psychological and sexual integrity, e.g. by preventing any form of harassment, as well as his dignity or personal liberty, e.g. by preventing abductions, stalking and other forms of indirect coercion, and aiming at avoiding new acts of crime or at reducing the consequences of previous acts of crime.
+- (8) This Directive applies to protection measures which aim specifically at protecting a person against a criminal act of another person which may, in any way, endanger his life, physical, psychological and sexual integrity, e.g. by preventing any form of harassment, as well as his dignity or personal liberty, e.g. by preventing abductions, stalking and other forms of indirect coercion, and aiming at avoiding new acts of crime or at reducing the consequences of previous acts of crime.
 These personal rights of the protected person correspond to fundamental values recognised and upheld in all Member States.
-It is important to underline that this Directive applies to protection measures which aim at protecting all victims and not only the victims of gender violence, taking into account the specificities of each type of crime concerned 4. - (9) This Directive applies to protection measures taken in criminal matters, and thus does not cover protection measures taken in civil matters.
+However, a Member State is not obliged to issue a European protection order on the basis of a criminal measure which does not serve specifically the protection of a person, but primarily other aims, for example the social rehabilitation of the offender.
+It is important to underline that this Directive applies to protection measures which aim at protecting all victims and not only the victims of gender violence, taking into account the specificities of each type of crime concerned. - (9) This Directive applies to protection measures taken in criminal matters, and thus does not cover protection measures taken in civil matters.
 For a protection measure to be executable in accordance with this Directive, it is not necessary that a criminal offence has been established by a final decision.
 The nature of the authority issuing a protection measure, be it criminal, administrative or civil does not matter either.
-This directive does not oblige

-Member States to amend their national law to the effect that they must be able to issue protection measures in the context of criminal proceedings. - (10) This Directive is intended to apply to protection measures issued in favour of victims, or possible victims, of crimes; it should not apply to measures issued with a view to witness protection. - (10a) If a protection measure, as defined in this Directive, is issued for the protection of a relative of the main protected person, an EPO may also be requested by and issued with regard to this relative, subject to the conditions laid out in this Directive.
+This directive does not oblige Member States to amend their national law to the effect that they must be able to issue protection measures in the context of criminal proceedings. - (10) This Directive is intended to apply to protection measures issued in favour of victims, or possible victims, of crimes; it should not apply to measures issued with a view to witness protection. - (11) If a protection measure, as defined in this Directive, is issued for the protection of a relative of the main protected person, an EPO may also be requested by and issued with regard to this relative, subject to the conditions laid out in this Directive.